austinvhuang/openmemex/README.md

 <img align="right" src="https://user-images.githubusercontent.com/20875313/136660771-3d32b50d-c4aa-46fb-9473-5d9c29f1b9b3.gif" alt="openmemex_demo" width="50%">

 OpenMemex is designed to maximize a user's leverage as a brain cache/co-processor while minimizing curation friction.
-In contrast to productivity tools that require substantial user investment to organize and manage information:
+In contrast to productivity tools that require substantial user investment to organize and manage information using a centralized service:

-- No centralized server dependency - OpenMemex is intended to be fully functional as a self-hosted application.
+- There is no centralized server dependency - OpenMemex is fully functional as a self-hosted application.
 - SQLite is the central data storage medium, rather than a collection of markdown documents.
 - Instead of users manually curating a knowledge graph, data is organized automatically by timestamp.
 Topical/conceptual connections can be automatically linked by a combination of lightweight tagging and NLP models (WIP) rather than relying on the user to hand-curate relatedness.
 - Although capturing markdown notes is in scope, the focus is on automated persistence, retrieval, and (future work) optimizing compression/consumption of information over UI-heavy notetaking tools.

-Instead of focusing on developing an environment for a user to write, curate, and massage content, the goal is to enable a minimally-disruptive wiretap into one's (often-messy) stream of conscious intake and production of information, then automate organization/indexing for asynchronous future consumption.
+The goal is to enable a minimally-disruptive wiretap into one's (often-messy) stream of conscious intake and production of information, then automate organization/indexing for asynchronous future consumption.

 ## Contributing and Current Project State